Josi-create/Mystify8088/README.md

 You can run mystify.exe on your 8088 machine.
 ESC for Quit, Space for Clear Screen

 If you want to compile it yourself, you need to install Borland Turbo Assembler and Borland Turbo C on your machine and set the path correctly.
-Just start compiling by typing "mach.bat".
+Just start compiling by typing "mach.bat myline mystify".

 If you run it in Dosbox, you should set the cycles to 240 to play it at real 8088 speed.